 Along with primary agriculture, Sturgeon County is home to the University of Alberta’s research station, which features an 800-acre farm for agronomic and environmental research.
 Some lands are leased to large farm operators – often to test crops, or to be utilized as farming incubators to establish businesses and improve upon horticultural methods.

-For more information on Agriculture and Agribusiness opportunities in Sturgeon County please contact us.
+For more information on the Agribusiness assets and companies in Sturgeon County, please view our Agribusiness Fact Sheet!